Aleksandr Sannikov icebreaker current position

 MS Aleksandr Sannikov ("ледокол Александр Санников") is an icebreaking vessel owned and operated by Gazprom Neft ("Газпром нефть").
-The shipowner is a Russian state-owned corporation (subsidiary of PAO Gazprom) that specializes in oil production and shipping.
-Gazprom Neft is headquartered in St Petersburg and ranked Russia's 3rd largest oil producer.
+The shipowner is a Russian state-owned corporation (a subsidiary of PAO Gazprom) that specializes in oil production and shipping.
+Gazprom Neft is headquartered in Sankt-Petersburg and ranked Russia's 3rd largest oil producer.

 The ARC130A model was verified in August 2015, after successful open-water and ice tests at Aker Arctic's test lab in Helsinki (Finland).
 The shipbuilding contract between Gazprom Neft and Vyborg Shipyard was signed in 2015 and included construction of two such units.
 The first ship (Sannikov) was delivered in June 2018.
 The second ship (Vilkitsky) was delivered in December 2018.
 Icebreaker's projected lifetime (service life) is 50 years.

 The ship features double-bottom hull (with structural strengthening in several critical areas), advanced dynamic positioning-2 (DP2) and maneuvering system, latest-generation radio navigation equipment, remote control of electronics, autopilot system, advanced automatic system that controls the powerplant for several days.

 Compared to Russia's nuclear-powered icebreakers, ARC130A ships are highly competitive (as building and maintenance costs) and with better maneuverability and lower fuel consumption.
 The hull is uniquely shaped, allowing 360-degree turns in ice conditions within just 1 min.